Collapsology

-The term collapsology is a neologism used to designate the transdisciplinary study of the risks of collapse of industrial civilization.
-It is concerned with the "general collapse of societies induced by climate change, scarcity of resources, vast extinctions, and natural disasters."
+The term collapsology or collapse studies are neologisms used to designate the transdisciplinary study of the risks of collapse of industrial civilization.
+It is concerned with the general collapse of societies induced by climate change, as well as "scarcity of resources, vast extinctions, and natural disasters."

 Although the concept of civilizational or societal collapse had already existed for many years, collapsology focuses its attention on contemporary, industrial, and globalized societies.

 Background

 The word collapsology has been coined and publicized by Pablo Servigne and Raphaël Stevens in their essay: Comment tout peut s'effondrer.
 Petit manuel de collapsologie à l'usage des générations présentes (How everything can collapse: A manual for our times), published in 2015 in France.
-It also started to become a movement when Jared Diamond's work Collapse was published.
-Since then, the term has gradually spread in the general English-speaking community, although it is still seldom used by the English-speaking specialists of the field.
+It also developed into a movement when Jared Diamond's text Collapse was published.
+Use of the term has spread, especially by journalists reporting on the deep adaptation writings by Jem Bendell.

-Collapsology is part of the idea that mankind impacts its environment sustainably and negatively, and propagates the concept of ecological urgency, linked in particular to global warming and the biodiversity loss.
-Collapsologists believe, however, that the collapse of industrial civilization could be the result of a combination of different crises: environmental, but also energy, economic, geopolitical, democratic, and other crises.
+Collapsology is based on the idea that humans impact their environment in a sustained and negative way, and promotes the concept of an environmental emergency, linked in particular to global warming and the biodiversity loss.
+Collapsologists believe, however, that the collapse of industrial civilization could be the result of a combination of different crises: environmental, but also economic, geopolitical, democratic, and others.

-Collapsology is a transdisciplinary exercise involving ecology, economics, anthropology, sociology, psychology, biophysics, biogeography, agriculture, demography, politics, geopolitics, bioarchaeology, history, futurology, health, law and art.
+Recent literature reviews have shown the maturation of collapsology as an academic field.
+Archaeologist Guy Middleton argues that collapse studies have evolved into "a more nuanced, self-critical, and sophisticated field" that moves beyond environmental determinism and apocalyptic narratives.
+This evolution has led to applied collapsology, which draws from archaeology and ancient history to inform contemporary sustainability policies and climate change adaptation strategies, making collapse research increasingly relevant for resilience planning.
+Moreover, Brozović's comprehensive analysis of over 400 academic works identified five key scholarly conversations within collapse research: past collapses (historical and archaeological studies), general explanations of collapse (theoretical frameworks), alternatives to collapse (resilience and adaptation strategies), fictional collapses (speculative fiction and dystopian literature), and future climate change and societal collapse (predictive and scenario-based studies).
+Additionally, Shackelford and colleagues developed innovative methodologies for systematically reviewing the growing body of existential risk literature, including risks of human extinction and civilizational collapse, using crowdsourcing and machine learning techniques to handle the overwhelming volume of relevant research.

 Etymology

-The word collapsology is a neologism invented "with a certain self-mockery" by Pablo Servigne, an agricultural engineer, and Raphaël Stevens, an expert in the resilience of socio-ecological systems.
-It appears in their book published in 2015.

-It is a portmanteau derived from the Latin collapsus, 'to fall, to collapse' and from the suffix -logy, logos, 'study', which is intended to name an approach of scientific nature.
+The word collapsology is a portmanteau derived from the Latin collapsus, 'to fall, to collapse' and from the suffix -logy, logos, 'study', which is intended to name an approach of scientific nature.

-Since 2015 and the publication of How everything can collapse in French, several words have been proposed to describe the various approaches dealing with the issue of collapse: collapso-sophy to designate the philosophical approach, collapso-praxis to designate the ideology inspired by this study, and collapsonauts to designate people living with this idea in mind.
+Since 2015 and the publication of How everything can collapse in French, several words have been proposed to describe the various approaches dealing with the issue of collapse: collapsosophy to designate the philosophical approach, collapsopraxis to designate the ideology inspired by this study, and collapsonauts to designate people living with this idea in mind.